steeply/gbot-trader/readme.md

 /note [ignore text] - The text in this line will be ignored.
 It can be used as a comment.
-/stoploss           - Displays StopLoss information /trail              - Displays Trailing Stop information
+/stoploss           - Displays StopLoss information /trail              - Displays Trailing Stop information /getbalance         - Displays the start balance /setbalance number  - Sets the starting balance /addbalance number  - Add coins to the starting balance

 ```